How to prepare for 2022 Microsoft licensing negotiations

 Let's recap some of the pain points our customers have seen.

-Everybody thought we could forget about on-premise licensing and focus on Cloud, Azure, and Office 365.
+Everybody thought we could forget about on-premise licensing and focus on Cloud, Azure, and Microsoft 365.
 That promise hasn't matured.
 On-premise licensing is here to stay.
 We will probably be dealing with and managing on-premise licensing for the next five years at a minimum.

 Complex hybrid licensing rights